03/30/22 Update from your PNC

 WHAT HAS CPC DONE SO FAR?

 Late in the Fall of 2020, a team of elders and other CPC members developed the Mission Study.
 The purpose was to determine if there were any looming issues with CPC, define who we are, and define who our neighboring community is from a demographic perspective.
-Click the button below to view the Mission Study results below.
+Click on one of the buttons below to view the Mission Study results.